anushdil/anushdil/README.md

 🚀 **Current Focus:** mastering advanced analytics

-📈 **GitHub Contributions:** Explore my repositories for SQL snippets, BI project templates, and more.
+📈 **GitHub Contributions:** Explore my repositories for SQL , Pyspark samples and more.
 Let's build a data-driven future together!

 🔗 **Connect:** [LinkedIn](https://www.linkedin.com/in/anusha-pathiranage-40a432a4/)